amulyaa-19/EventSphere/Readme.md

   Users can browse all upcoming campus events in one place with a clean and intuitive layout.

 - **User Registration & Login**
-  Secure account creation using hashed passwords with JWT-based authentication.
+  Secure account creation using Firebase Authentication with Google Sign-In.

 - **Role-Based Dashboards**
   - **Users** can explore events and register.